bymatej/windows-7-vagrant/README.md

 - Creating the virtual machine in virtualbox (see details below)
   - Make sure you enable network type as NAT
 - Go through the OS installation stuff
+  - Create a local admin account with username/password as `vagrant/vagrant`
 - Install required software (games, browsers, libraires, etc)
 - Install guest additions